What is Brand Equity? and How it Impacts Your Bottom Line

 Once you have your branding established, keep it consistent across all channels.
 Present your messaging and design elements in the same way, whether on a banner at a charity event or spanning your website's header.

 Not sure how to control your branding?
-Consider using a management software like Frontify.
+Consider using brand management software.
 Frontify enables users throughout an organization to better understand their brand through guidelines.
 Our tool also ensures that your graphics and messaging will remain unified across every platform by giving your company a single resource to store, share, and manage all your branded elements.

 Consistency is the key to brand recognition, and it extends beyond just making sure your logos are used properly.
 Every interaction with a customer—whether it’s as short as the second they spend looking at a billboard or a 30-minute support call—is an opportunity to stay on brand.
 Besides these interactions, communicate your brand regularly by building an active social media presence, contributing helpful and creative blog content, and investing in strategic and targeted marketing campaigns.